valeriupredoi/COVID-19_LINEAR/README.md

 Current results for linear fit for logarithmic data of daily number of cases and daily number of deaths per country.
 Almost every country is undergoing an expoenential infection spread phase, `exp(bt)`, characterised by the increase rate `b` (units: 1/day or day-1) and time coordinate `t` (units: day);
-in most cases, the exponential rates `b` are 0.25-0.3 day-1 (except recent phases of Scandinavian countries that show a significantly lower rate), yieling reported cases doubling times of 2-3 days (again, except the Scandinavian countries that show doubling times of order 10 days or more, using recent data).
+in most cases, the exponential rates `b` are 0.25-0.3 day-1 in the first phase, subsequently decreasing to values of 0.1-0.2 day-1 after a 7-10 days (except recent phases of Scandinavian countries that show a significantly lower rate), yieling reported cases doubling times of 2-3 days, intially, subsequently these doubling times increasing to 3-4 days.

 The results are affected by poor testing in certain areas and countries, and by **driver** regions (like Lombardia in Italy or London in UK, ultimately assigning a lot of statistical weight to these parts of the country, given overwheling numbers).

 # UK

-**TLDR: UK is as of 20 March in exponential spread phase with infected population doubling time of about 3 days and a very high mortality, suggesting a combination of biased testing and much higher actual infection numbers.**

 ## Current reported situation and projections